AdobeDocs/marketo.en/help/marketo/product-docs/reporting/revenue-cycle-analytics/program-analytics/compare-program-effectiveness-with-the-program-analyzer.md

 In our example, we learn the Origami Expo is far better than all the other programs in that channel at capturing new names, and at a medium cost.
 But that's not the whole story.
 We'll add two more metrics to get a deeper understanding.

-9. Use the&nbsp;Bubble Size&nbsp;drop-down to choose a metric to compare by the size of the bubbles.
-We'll choose&nbsp;(FT) Revenue Won&nbsp;for our example.
+9. Use the Bubble Size drop-down to choose a metric to compare by the size of the bubbles.
+We'll choose (FT) Revenue Won for our example.

 ![](assets/image2014-9-17-18-3a54-3a25.png)